Blu3spirits/HellDiversScript/README.md

 - [x] Added DLC stratagems
 - [x] Tweaked script for optimal performance

-_NOTE: This script has AutoHotKey Software dependencies, SEE BELOW_
+_NOTICE: This script has AutoHotKey Software dependencies, SEE BELOW_

-_NOTE :No edits are needed below Line 80_
+_No edits are needed below Line 80 within the script_

 ---